ethereum/ethereum-org-website/src/content/developers/docs/scaling/index.md

 ## Off-Chain Scaling {#off-chain-scaling}

-Off-chain solutions are designed separate from layer 1 mainnet.
-Some solutions, known as "layer 2" solutions, derive their security directly from layer 1 Ethereum consensus, such as rollups or channels.
+Off-chain solutions are implemented separately from layer 1 mainnet - they require no changes to the existing Ethereum protocol.
+Some solutions, known as "layer 2" solutions, derive their security directly from layer 1 Ethereum consensus, such as [rollups](/docs/scaling/layer-2/) or [state channels](/docs/scaling/channels/).
 Other solutions involve the creation of new chains in various forms that derive their security separately from mainnet, such as [sidechains](#sidechains) or [plasma](#plasma) chains.
 These solutions communicate with mainnet, but derive their security differently to obtain a variety of goals.

 ### Layer 2 Scaling {#layer-2-scaling}